92an/Minigolf-Milestone-Project-1/README.md

 Tested withand built using Google Chrome

+Works on Internet Edge but not explorer 11.
+Recomend using Chrome.

 ### Aim

 The aim of this project is to create a website for a fictional miniature golf club in Sweden.
 This project uses HTML and CSS technologies.
 Primarily using the grid layout of bootstrap and a guiding principle.
 In addition, using animations from hover.css.